emmatz-pattersonvf/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clear, simple code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-08
+- "Premature optimization is the root of all evil" - Donald Knuth.

+As a programmer, it's important to focus on writing clear and understandable code first, rather than trying to optimize it too early.
+Optimization should only be done after profiling and identifying bottlenecks in the code.
+Prioritizing readability and maintainability will save time and effort in the long run, as it will be easier to make changes and fix bugs when needed.